 Our mission is to inspire the more than 500,000 members of the extended UCLA family, as well as the community at large, to create social change through lifelong participation in volunteer programs and civic engagement.

 The UCLA Volunteer Center coordinates service activities on campus and throughout Greater Los Angeles to inspire members of the extended UCLA family to give of their time and talent.
-As part of the Government and Community Relations division, the Center strives to make a positive impact upon UCLA and the Greater Los Angeles community.
+As part of the Alumni Affairs division, the Center strives to make a positive impact upon UCLA and the Greater Los Angeles community.

 At UCLA, there are many ways to give back to the community.
 Through the Volunteer Center, students, faculty, staff, alumni and community members can participate in ongoing and annual service opportunities, suggest volunteer site locations, and lead service projects.
 The Volunteer Center also maintains an online listing of campus-wide service groups, and a volunteer database of community service opportunities.